 Keep in mind, none of those that want Live PD off the air are saying the same thing about First 48 and that shows murder investigations!
 So, if they are worried about the reputation of the city, as some have suggested, that is hard to understand.

-We should be producing and releasing more video rather than waiting for requests from the media.
+The truth is, we should be producing and releasing more video rather than waiting for requests from the media.
 Rarely, are videos being asked for that show the day to day professionalism of law enforcement.
 What is requested is typically a use of force incident and we know exactly what narrative goes along with that.

-So I say this.
+So we say this.
 If Live PD is dangerous, every law enforcement agency should make their own Live PD and show the public the realities of law enforcement and to do that, simply release video daily along with a wide variety of citizen contacts.

 Video technology has saved our profession from the multitude of liars and we must use it more.
 Live PD has been fantastic for us because it shows real encounters and lets the audience decide what they think rather than a so called media expert or someone with a criminal justice degree from social media and it is for that reason we need more video and not less.